marifyo/fggcosha/_posts/2015-10-05-photo-search-sept-results.md

 We're 3 months in and things are heating up!
 September saw some fantastic submissions and the judges were spoilt for choice!
 The pictures were so good we added one more - by Popular choice!

 ## Lagos Chapter Ladies at their September Meeting - Pro Unitate!
 The alumnae of the Lagos Chapter at their September Meeting.
-Representatives from different sets makes for a lovely variety [Lagos Connection](https://www.facebook.com/photo.php?fbid=10153235239041656&set=oa.10152892392226244&type=3&theater).
+Representatives from different sets makes for a lovely variety.
+[Lagos Connection](https://www.facebook.com/photo.php?fbid=10153235239041656&set=oa.10152892392226244&type=3&theater).
 <figure>
 	<a href="{{ site.url }}/images/lagoschapter-septmeeting.jpg"><img src="{{ site.url }}/images/lagoschapter-septmeeting.jpg"></a>
 </figure>